Ceciliogq/ceciliogq.github.io/_posts2/2021-07-12-git-cheatsheet.md

 - `git add _`  Something when there is a merge conflict???

 - `git reset filename`  Remove file from the staged area.
 (You added the wrong file e.g.)
+- A alternative is doing `git restore --staged filename`
 <br/>

 - `git mv oldfilename newfilename`  rename a file and put it in the staged area.